saud-learning-services/saud-learning-services.github.io/_posts/2021-01-01-canvas-saud-semester-prep.md

 title: Canvas (Sauder) Semester Prep

-summary:
+summary: Generates a CSV that summarizes all Canvas courses that fall under a provided term id and account id(s).
 ---

-# Learning Services Instructions for Use
+### TODO: Learning Services Instructions for Use

 - should include information related to everything except actually running the project
 - how should ops know when to run